| | Fire, tension, energy, weight, balance, movement, canoe,

 is the case here, generates and bestows the energy that creates art and

+life.
 And yet if water naturally gives rise to life and to art, fire is the

 other element whose energy man has used as a creative force; in fact,